|Subject Area||Institutional and Market Infrastructure|

 The IASB is an independent group of experts with an appropriate mix of recent practical experience in setting accounting standards; in preparing, auditing, or using financial reports; and in accounting education.
 Broad geographical diversity is also required.
 Members are appointed by the Trustees through an open and rigorous process that includes advertising vacancies and consulting relevant organisations.
-In January 2009, the Trustees voted to expand the IASB from 15 to 16 members by July 2012.
+The IASB has 16 full-time members.

 IFRSs generally contain principles and accompanying application guidance, both of which are mandatory and carry equal weight.
 Some Standards also include illustrative examples or implementation guidance, neither of which is part of IFRSs.
 They are therefore not mandatory.
 Each Standard and Interpretation has a basis for conclusions that explains the IASB's reasons for developing the particular requirements.
 The basis for conclusions is not part of IFRSs and is therefore also not mandatory.

 Additionally, the IASB has a Conceptual Framework for Financial Reporting (the Framework).
 This Framework is designed to help the IASB develop IFRSs.
 The Framework is also designed to help those applying IFRSs address matters not covered by IFRSs.
 However, the Framework is not a Standard and the accounting requirements in an IFRS take precedence over the Framework.